Dorothy2020/portfolio-hackathon/README.md

 - It involves designing a static real website but has no functionality

-- For mackbook pro 16 i checked on the folloeing scaling and Responsiveness
+- For mackbook pro 16 i checked on the following scaling and Responsiveness

 - I check on typography and spacing